 The image shows general guidelines.
 Each baby is different therefore you should always ensure that your baby isn’t too cold nor hot.
 You can check the hair or neck.
 If they are slightly wet, the baby may be too hot.
 In that case, remove clothing.
 If they are too cold, add clothing.

 The Lullaby Trust recommends having a room thermometer.
 The ideal temperature is between 16 and 20°C degrees.
 When babies get too hot, they are at higher risk of SIDS.

-We recommend the following brands as we have personally used them.
+I personally recommend the following brands as my little one has used them.
 They have their whole range of sleeping bags available on Amazon.
 For each model there are different togs and sizes you can choose from:

 The Original Grobag.
 Part of the well-known Tommee Tippee brand.
 This was probably our favourite.

 Snoozebag.
 Safe, high quality zips on all sizes, 100% cotton